Peu77/scop/README.md

 # scop

-A dependency-light Rust/OpenGL implementation of the mandatory `scop` project.
+A dependency-light Rust/OpenGL implementation of the `scop` project.
 GLFW is used only for window and event management.
 OBJ and binary PPM parsing, matrix math, shader compilation, animation, and rendering are implemented inside the project.